3 things revealed by Trump's tweet he could knock out Biden

 Trump has zero concern for whether doing so is "presidential."

-2. Trump is a street fighter
+2. Trump sees himself as a street fighter

 At his core, Donald Trump is a New York kid who grew up feeling like he was always on the outside looking in, having to scrap his way to get into the places he wanted.
 (That image doesn't totally jibe with the reality of growing up as the son of a wealthy real estate developer, but I digress.)